ManticoreGamesInc/platform-documentation/src/api/uibutton.md

 -- This function will be called whenever the player presses down on the button function OnPress(button)
-    -- Change the text dispalyed by the button button.text = "Button is being held" end
+    -- Change the text displayed by the button button.text = "Button is being held" end